Frequently asked questions

 The Sustainability team maintain an online map of cycle facilities

-for each University of Nottingham campus, including information on covered and secure parking for your bicycle.
+for each University campus, including information on covered and secure parking for your bicycle.

-The Sustainability team organise monthly free maintenance sessions to keep staff and students of the University on two wheels.
-In these 30 minute appointments, the bike mechanic is able to conduct minor repairs, including punctures, brake block adjustment and issues with gears.
-Sessions are regularly advertised on the Sustainable Nottingham
+The Sustainability team organise monthly free Dr. Bike maintenance sessions to keep staff and students of the University on two wheels.
+In these 20 minute appointments, the bike mechanic is able to conduct minor repairs, including punctures, brake block adjustment and issues with gears.
+You can sign up to the Sustainable Nottingham monthly newsletter

 for details of further initiatives.

-Where can I find out more on ethical investment at The University of Nottingham?
+Where can I find out more on ethical investment at the University?